masteringmodernpayments/book/callbacks.md

 end
 ```

 In response to a dispute we send an email to ourselves with all of the details.
+Disputes should be rare enough that we can deal with them individually just with an email, but if they're not we could do some more complicated processing here.